-How Mozart, the Vatican, and centuries of mistakes resulted in the greatest piece of music ever written
+How Mozart, the Vatican, and centuries of mistakes resulted in one of the greatest pieces of music ever written.

 In 1638, a singer in the Sistine Chapel Choir composed a setting of Psalm 51 to be sung there during Holy Week.
 That singer was Gregorio Allegri, and his setting, now commonly known as Miserere, is one of the most beautiful pieces of music ever written.